-As of February 7, 2022, the total principal amount of our indebtedness, excluding unamortized debt issuance costs, was \$410 million, consisting entirely of the Notes.
-Our Credit Facility remains undrawn as of this report date and includes a letter of credit sub-facility.
-The Notes and the Credit Facility are summarized in Part I, Item 1.
-"Business - Operating Properties - American Place, Including The Temporary."
-We also have a finance lease at our Rising Star Casino Resort with an outstanding balance of \$3.3 million.
+As of December 31, 2023, the total principal amount of our indebtedness, excluding unamortized debt issuance costs, was \$450.0 million, consisting entirely of the Notes.
+Our Credit Facility remains outstanding for \$27.0 million as of this report date.
+The Notes and the Credit Facility are summarized in Note 6 to the consolidated financial statements set forth in Part II, Item 8.
+"Financial Statements and Supplementary Data."
+We also have a finance lease at our Rising Star Casino Resort with an outstanding balance of \$2.2 million.